-Policy: D5: Skills and Training SH1: Settlement Hierarchy H6: Affordable Housing H7: Residential Development in the Countryside E1: Safeguarding Existing Employment Opportunities E2: Promotion of New Employment Opportunities E4: Economic Development in the Open Countryside IN1: Delivering a Sustainable Transport Network IN2: Improving Access and Accessibility IN3: Transport Assessments and Travel Plans IN10: Supporting the Delivery of Community and Social Infrastructure Are carers? х The Local Plan is intended to have a positive impact on all groups in society.
-Are on a low income?
-X The Local Plan is intended to have a positive impact on all groups in society and intends to meet the needs of people who are not able to access the general housing market, the provision of affordable housing will be expected in residential development schemes of 11 or more dwellings.
+Policy: Are carers? x D5: Skills and Training SH1: Settlement Hierarchy H6: Affordable Housing H7: Residential Development in the Countryside E1: Safeguarding Existing Employment Opportunities E2: Promotion of New Employment Opportunities E4: Economic Development in the Open Countryside IN1: Delivering a Sustainable Transport Network IN2: Improving Access and Accessibility IN3: Transport Assessments and Travel Plans IN10: Supporting the Delivery of Community and Social Infrastructure Are on a low income? x The Local Plan is intended to have a positive impact on all groups in society and intends to meet the needs of people who are not able to access the general housing market, the provision of affordable housing will be expected in residential development schemes of 11 or more dwellings.
 Policy: D5: Skills and Training H4: Housing Mix H5: Affordable Housing H7: Residential Development in the Countryside E1: Safeguarding Existing Employment Opportunities E2: Promotion of New Employment Opportunities E4: Economic Development in the Open Countryside IN1: Delivering a Sustainable Transport Network IN2: Improving Access and Accessibility IN3: Transport Assessments and Travel Plans IN10: Supporting the Delivery of Community and Social Infrastructure H6: Rural Exceptions